-With all of the new marijuana laws going into affect, you would think these types of crimes would end.
+With all of the new marijuana laws going into effect, you would think these types of crimes would end.
 Instead another person has lost his life.

 Deadly Federal Way drug deal results in 8 felony charges